Join In

 What Are Contractions? (with Examples)

-There are two main types of contraction:(1) Those formed by replacing missing letter(s) with an apostrophe.
-(These contractions are formed either by shortening a word or merging two words into one.)
-For example:
+A contraction with an apostrophe is formed by replacing letter(s) with an apostrophe.
+These contractions are formed either by shortening a word or merging two words into one.
+For example:- don't

 - can't